 I was then paired with Raghad, a French literature student from Syria living in Istanbul.
 Since September, we have been meeting for about an hour and a half every week to work on the Paper Airplanes curriculum.
-We talk about many different things in our sessions, from family to food, and we have grown close.
+We talk about many different things during our sessions, from family to food, and we have grown close.
 I was excited to work with Raghad, especially because I knew I was going to be visiting Istanbul for Christmas with my mother and wanted to see if it would be possible to meet up in person.
-As the semester continued and we got closer to my trip, though, I was unsure if we were going to be able to meet, as Raghad had an exams over this period.
-Ultimately we did organise a time and spent an afternoon together, walking around the Taksim district of the city, drinking coffee and eating Syrian food...one of my favourite cuisines.
+As the semester continued and we got closer to my trip, though, I was unsure if we were going to be able to meet, as Raghad had an exam during this time.
+Ultimately we did organize a time to meet up and spent an afternoon together, walking around the Taksim district of the city, drinking coffee, and eating Syrian food, one of my favorite cuisines.

-This was a lovely encounter which brought to light the reality of our work.
-Although I am Raghad’s teacher, in Turkey Raghad was our guide.
-She was showing us her favourite places, ordering food and speaking to everyone as I have no knowledge of Turkish.
+This was a lovely encounter that brought to light the reality of our work.
+Although I am Raghad’s teacher, Raghad was our guide in Turkey.
+She was showing us her favorite places, ordering food and speaking to everyone as I have no knowledge of Turkish.
 We spoke about her family, life in Syria, what she wants to do when she graduates, and we found that in addition to having a great relationship as student and teacher, we had become friends.
 I am excited to keep working with Raghad this semester as we now have a deeper connection and know more about each other's lives.
-Through my experience as a tutor, I’ve seen that Paper Airplanes does so much more than just teach languages; it’s about sharing, growing and connecting with people.
+Through my experience as a tutor, I’ve seen that Paper Airplanes does so much more than just teach languages; its mission is to share, grow, and connect with people.